Distraction of Greece aside, is all well with the world economy?

 Meanwhile, Yellen told Congress that risks remain, notably from spillover from the Greek and Chinese crises.
 But she added:

-"The importance of the initial step to raise the federal funds rate target should not be overemphasised."
+"The importance of the initial step to raise the federal funds rate target should not be overemphasized."

-Paul Mortimer-Lee of BNP Paribas noted that Yellen expects the path of rate normalisation to be "gradual", steepening or easing depending on how data pans out.
+Paul Mortimer-Lee of BNP Paribas noted that Yellen expects the path of rate normalization to be "gradual", steepening or easing depending on how data pans out.

 Part of the reason for this caution - beyond the outside uncertainties of China's economy crashing and the euro zone unwinding - is that economic data has not been universally positive.